wikimedia/analytics-wmde-scripts/README.md

 # analytics/wmde/scripts

-This repo contains a bunch of scripts collecting data for the Wikidata dashboards currently in Grafana.
+This repo contains a bunch of scripts collecting data for the WMDE development teams.

-All scripts in this repo have deliberately been written with NO external dependencies or libraries to mean deploying in places (such as potentially the WMF cluster) is super easy.
+This repo is cloned in the statistics::wmde role in the wmf puppet repo.

 ## Configuration